 Along with the basic Common Application essay, the Ivy League schools require supplemental essay responses.
 These additional essays help these elite schools gain a deeper understanding of you as an applicant.
-They are your opportunity to explain how the school is a good match for you and how you can enhance the college community.
-These schools want to know what is important to you and how they fit into your goals for the future.
+It’s also your chance to explain how the school is a good match for you and how you can enhance their unique college community.
+What is important to you?
+How will an education from their school help advance your goals for the future?

 Note: If you are interested in Chemistry, Computer Science, Engineering, Geology, Mathematics or Physics, you must complete additional Science/Engineering statements.
 Likewise, if you are applying to the 8-year Program in Liberal Medical Education (PLME) or the 5-year Brown/RISD Dual Degree Program (BRDD), you must also complete additional special programs statements.

-There are a lot of numbers to take into account.
 Brown has a highly competitive applicant pool.
-It received 32,390 undergraduate applications for the class of 2020.
-Only 3,015 or 9.3% were offered admission and more than 90% of the students admitted were in the top 10% of their high school class.
+While it received 50,649 undergraduate applications for the class of 2026, only 5% were offered admission.
 Your essays make you more than the sum of your numbers.

-Don’t panic.
+Be sure to allow yourself appropriate time to reflect on your educational goals and to convey your most compelling self to the admissions committee through your essay responses.
 The best approach is to stay relaxed and focused.
-Keep in mind, while adhering to the designated word limits, your goal is to distinguish yourself from your peers by sharing your personal examples, anecdotes, and perspectives.
-In short, by providing sincere insight into what makes you unique and a good match for Brown!
-Be sure to allow yourself appropriate time to reflect on your educational goals and to convey your most compelling self to the admissions committee through your essay responses.
+Keep in mind, while adhering to the designated word limits, your goal is to distinguish yourself from your peers by sharing personal examples, anecdotes, and perspectives.
+In short, provide sincere insight into what makes you unique and a good match for Brown!